nhammadi/policy-library-opa-aws-terraform/docs/policies/dynamodb-enable-at-rest-encryption.md

-# DynamoDB Accelerator (DAX) clusters should be encrypted at rest
+# Amazon DynamoDB Accelerator (DAX) clusters should be encrypted at rest

 | Provider            |       Category      |
 | ------------------- |  -----------------  |